JanKaczmarski/dvd_rental_dockerized/readme.md

 - psql -U postgres
 - \c dvd_rental
 - \d
-5. If the message returns 35 rows it's all good
+5. If the command returns 35 rows it's all good